kubecost/docs/kubecost-cloud-gcp-marketplace-license.md

 After having licensed Kubecost Cloud, you are able to install the Kubecost Cloud Agent onto all clusters you want to receive cost metrics for.
 See our existing [Kubecost Cloud Installation and Onboarding](/kubecost-cloud/cloud-installation-and-onboarding.md) guide for help getting started.

-Note that licensing of Kubecost Cloud through GCP Marketplace will not directly integrate GCP into your Kubecost Cloud environment.
+Licensing Kubecost Cloud through GCP Marketplace will not directly integrate your GCP billing data into your Kubecost Cloud environment.
 For more information, see our [GCP Cloud Integration guide](/kubecost-cloud/kubecost-cloud-cloud-billing-integrations/kubecost-cloud-gcp-integration.md).